yichunzhao/entity-validation/README.md

 What difference?

 ### Catch a constrain violation exception

-Hibernate exceptions are caught and wrapped in a Spring exception.
+When putting @Valid on the class and method level, Hibernate exceptions are caught and wrapped in a Spring exception.

 ConstrainViolationExeption is wrapped in RollBackExpetion, which is wrapped in Spring TransactionSystemException.
 How to catch the specific constrain violation exception.

+When putting @Valid before method argument parameter, Spring boot throws a MethodArgumentNotValidException.

 ### Json deseriablize TimeStamp in a correct format.